-- The term isn’t a synonym for assertiveness, or other positive executive leadership skills.
+- The term bossy isn’t a synonym for assertiveness, or other positive executive leadership skills.

-- Women are called bossy in the workplace more often than men are.
+- Women are referred to as bossy more often than men are.

 - Bossy coworkers are described as unpopular and unlikely to be successful in the future, and bossy women coworkers are seen as more unpopular and less successful compared to bossy men coworkers.